 At Stamford Green we truly value the contribution that our pupils make to our school.
 Because of this, we are always thinking about how to increase opportunities for pupil leadership, across a variety of year groups.

-The Stamford Green Primary School Partnership is made up of class Behaviour Ambassadors (Y2 –Y6), parent volunteers, staff and a governor.
-We take the issue of bullying seriously and value working in partnership with all concerned to resolve any issues.
+The Stamford Green Behaviour Ambassadors Partnership is made up of one child per class (Y2-Y6), staff and a governor.
+The role is maintained for the whole year.
+The group meet twice per term with the focus of everyone’s happiness in school.
+We take the issue of bullying seriously and value the working in partnership with all concerned to resolve any issues as quickly as possible.

-The Code of Conduct for the Behaviour Ambassadors is:
+The Code of Conduct for each Behaviour Ambassador is:

-If you have any concerns around bullying, please contact Mrs Dray our Deputy Headteacher with responsibility for inclusion email@example.com or 01372 725383.
+If you have any concerns around bullying, please contact Mrs Dray (Deputy Headteacher: Inclusion) email@example.com

 Stamford Green is proud to be a part of Eco-Schools, an international award programme that guides schools on their sustainable journey.
 This provides us with a simple framework to help make sustainability an integral part of our school life.